rosano/journal/content/posts/01hsz1a52f7a4axsqydadyj6dx.md

 country: Canada
 categories: ["thought"]
 ---
-Spreadsheets are like functions where most meaningful inputs and outputs visualized.
+Spreadsheets are like functions with built-in visualization of meaningful inputs and outputs.